 Ticking two boxes out of four is usually not enough

-Investments which only tick two out of the four boxes are best avoided in most cases.
-There are many stocks which meet this standard, and most of them fall into the ‘good company – expensive stock’ category.
+Investments that only tick two out of the four boxes are best avoided in most cases.
+There are many stocks that meet this standard, and most of them fall into the ‘good company – expensive stock’ category.

-An example of this is Rolls Royce.
-It has a Growth Rate of 10.5% and Growth Quality of 90%, both of which are above average.
-It’s quite likely to be a high quality company, at least on the basis of the limited information we’ve looked at so far.
+An example of this is Rolls-Royce.
+It has a Growth Rate of 10.5% and a Growth Quality of 90%, both of which are above average.
+It’s quite likely to be a high-quality company, at least on the basis of the limited information we’ve looked at so far.

 A more sophisticated approach

 Another approach to balancing risk vs. return, income vs. growth and quality vs. value is to rank the whole universe of stocks (the FTSE All-Share in this case) by each metric and combine the individual ranks into a super-rank.